iuscommunity/umirr/README.md

 # umirr: micro mirror service

-Umirr is an application for generating a geographically relative list of mirrors.
-The output is designed to be parsed by the mirrorlist parameter of yum repo configuration.
+Umirr is an application for generating a geographically-relative list of mirrors for Fedora or RHEL based distributions.
+The output is designed to be parsed by yum, configured via the `mirrorlist` parameter in yum repo files.
 It is designed to be as simple as possible.

 ## Why create a new mirror service?